Yacine-Di/yd-modal/README.md

 ## Style

-The component uses a combination of default styles in `index.scss` and inline css with `modalStyle`.
+The component uses a combination of default styles in `index.css` and inline css with `modalStyle`.
 To personalise or override the component you can :
- * Change default style in `index.scss`.
+ * Change default style in `index.css`.
  * Use your own values with the prop `modalStyle`

 ### Exemple d'object `modalStyle`